Shelob9/wp-vvv-start-with-grunt/README.md

 Speaking of mu-plugins, that directory is not gitinored.

-This site's content directory, is named for the project and is not wp-content, that makes it easier to search for on your computer, as you proably already have 2700 wp-contents.
+This site's content directory, is named for the project and is not wp-content, that makes it easier to search for on your computer, as you probably already have 2700 wp-contents.
 WordPress is installed in a directory called "wp".
-That keeps the things that defines your site--plugins, themes, mu-plugins, uploads, etc.--seperated from WordPress itself.
+That keeps the things that defines your site--plugins, themes, mu-plugins, uploads, etc.--separated from WordPress itself.

 ### Going Live, wp-config and You